 Copy the important content over from the associated grails view into its’ respective template

-Use expressions ({{topicID}} - for example), $scope function calls using ng-click, and other Angular.JS constructs to convert it over; see web-app/angular-views/*. $scope refers to the current controller
+Use expressions (e.g. {{topicID}} ), $scope function calls using ng-click, and other Angular.JS constructs to convert it over; see the views in web-app/angular-views/.
+The variable $scope refers to the current controller

-Be sure to attribute the specified controller using ng-controller

-Include all of the Angular.JS source files within the layout; grails-app/views/layouts/main.gsp and add the jQuery script within the file to disable all html elements with “grails” as a class while the application is offline.
-Lastly, include your angular module into the GSP you desire everything to be run within and add in <div ng-view></div> where you want the angular content to display.
+Using g-external tag include all of the AngularJS source files within the layout file (grails-app/views/layouts/main.gsp) and add the jQuery script within the layout file to disable all html elements with “grails” as a class when the application is offline.
+Include your angular module into the GSP that you desire to run your AngularJS app.
+Lastly, add in <div ng-view></div> where you want the angular content to display.
 In this case, I went with topic/index.gsp.

-You should now be able to manipulate the route portion of the url to see everything properly
+You should now be able to manipulate the routing portion of the url to see everything properly

 Implement each of the controllers using indexedDB as the model for our offline portion.